 The Alhambra is the red fortress which sits on the hill overlooking Granada and covers an area of approximately 140,000m².
 Once the residence of the Muslim rulers and their court, it is now one of Spain's major tourist attractions.
 There are three parts to the Alhambra: the ornate Nazrid Palaces (you will be given a time to enter these), the Alcazaba (the battlements) and the Generalife (the gardens).
-Alhambra tickets are valid for a half day if you choose the general visit option.
+Alhambra tickets are valid for the full day if you choose the general visit option.

 If you are only coming to Granada for a day or two it's worth getting your tickets in advance because there can be long queues and it may even be impossible.
 This webpage contains all the information that you will need.